The term “School of Hard Knocks” has almost become a cliché since many people who survive it come from a less than stellar background or upbringing.

 His mother was a successful business owner, so he hired her to keep the books, and take care of taxes and payroll.
 Today she is part owner and keeps everything in order.

-A random house search in 2017 voided his parole, and Drake found himself back behind bars, charged with holding 8 oz of pot at home.
+A random house search in 2017 voided his three year parole, and Drake found himself back behind bars, charged with holding 8 oz of pot at home.